The 26-hour intensive takes place over 6 weeks and covers:

 7) Understanding CITC core values: why they are important and how to put them into practice

-The Clubs in the City preventive program model is tried and tested and found to be fruitful and effective in serving youth at-risk.
-It was founded in Raleigh, NC in 2001 and is formed on a knowledge base in Biblical education, Christian Missions, Social Work and Arts in Ministry.
-The model and strategies are confirmed by best practice research in youth development.
+Clubs in the City is a preventive program model that is tried and tested and found to be fruitful and effective in serving youth at-risk!
+The model is formed on a knowledge base in Biblical education, Christian Missions, Social Work and Arts in Ministry.
+Strategies are confirmed by best practice research in youth development!

 A Clubs program can be set up through a church or partnership of churches in one of two ways: Clubs In The City can work in concert with an identified leader from your congregation to train your team of volunteers and lend guidance in establishing a program.
 A second way is that a congregation can send a qualified intern to train at the Clubs base site in downtown Raleigh for a period of a year; then establish your own site under the leadership of the intern.
 A Club can be run at a very low cost to churches.
 Expenses in many cases will be limited to food and program supplies (much of which can be obtained through donations) and printed materials that can be generated in-house.
 Congregants do not have to fit the traditional mold of a youth worker to participate, but can serve through the sharing of their unique gifts and talents.

-Adults forming the Leadership Team serve in one or more capacities: 1) Leadership Coaches to coach a small group and share in the training from a well-developed Biblically-based leadership curriculum 2) Talent Team Leaders to train in skills such as Music & Rap, Digital Recording, Drama, Dance, Video & Photography, Art, Business, Sound & Lighting, etc. and 3) Life-Skills Coaches to assist youth in planning and preparing for future goals, etc.
+Adults forming the Leadership Team serve in one or more capacities: 1) Leadership Coaches to coach a small group and share in the training from a well-developed Biblically-based leadership curriculum 2) Talent Team Leaders to train in skills such as Computers, Graphic Design, Choral Music, Rap, Digital Recording, Drama, Dance, Video & Photography, Business, Sound & Lighting, etc. and 3) Life-Skills Coaches to assist youth in planning and preparing for future goals, etc.

 Youth are referred or may apply to enter the program on the basis of these criteria: 1) saving faith in Christ; 2) a desire to grow in leadership and serve as role models; 3) an intent to make good choices from this point forward and hang out with others who are; 4) agreement to faithful attendance and positive respectful participation 5) meeting service requirements.

-The program is designed to build leaders from raw material, not just serve already-made leaders.
+The program is designed to build leaders from raw material.
 We find that youth who are given the opportunity to become part of a positive peer culture, receive strong adult support and take on the challenge of leadership, rise up in often unexpected ways.
 It is a high challenge program with intensive small-group mentoring by the Leadership Coaches.
 The curriculum focuses first and foremost on character development and leading from a place of influence, and secondly on teamwork and leadership skills.